Dong-JinKim/ActionCooccurrencePriors/README.md

 # Requirements

-Some of the codes are built upon No-Frills Human-Object Interaction Detection: Factorization, Layout Encodings, and Training Techniques [[website]](http://tanmaygupta.info/no_frills/).
+Some of the codes are built upon "No-Frills Human-Object Interaction Detection: Factorization, Layout Encodings, and Training Techniques" [[website]](http://tanmaygupta.info/no_frills/).
 We appreciate them for their great work.

 All dependencies will be installed in a python3 virtual environment.